 • Cost.
 First, consider what you’ll pay to trade stocks and other securities at a particular brokerage.
 Also, be sure to check the full fee schedule to see what additional trading or account fees may apply.

 • Investment selection.
 Next, consider what investments you can add to your portfolio with a particular discount stock broker.
-SoFi Invest®, for example, offers stocks but you can also invest in IPOs and trade cryptocurrency.
-Other discount brokers may not offer those options.
+Some discount brokers may not offer certain options.

 • Minimum investment.
 Depending on where you are on your investing journey, you may have a lot of money or a little to start trading.
 So consider the minimum investment required to open an account at different discount brokerage firms.